 - In 2003, Bristol became the first University to award prospective students contextual offers – a scheme which makes slightly lower offers to students from backgrounds less likely to achieve the standard grades needed to study at Bristol.

 - In 2016, a pioneering new scheme called ‘Bristol Scholars’ was launched to give local pupils equal opportunity to realise their academic potential.
 It targeted high potential students who have overcome educational or domestic disadvantage, and was the first initiative of its kind in the country.

 - In 2019, the University was named a University of Sanctuary, one of just 19 higher education institutions in the UK to receive this accreditation.
-That year it also appointed the UK's first black female history professor, Professor Olivette Otele.

 - In 2020, the University expanded its ‘Insight into Bristol’ summer school programme, which encourages and supports BAME students into university.

 - In 2021, the University unveiled a sculpture of Henrietta Lacks, a Black American woman whose human cells were the first to survive and multiply outside the body.
 The piece is the first public sculpture of a Black woman made by a Black woman in the UK.

 - This year also saw the launch of the Black Bristol Scholarship Programme, which provides funds for Black students to study at Bristol.

 - According to the United Nations High Commissioner for Refugees (UNHCR), 1% of young people living as refugees progress into higher education.
 In comparison, 34% of young people globally.

 - According to UNHCR, there were more than 82.4 million forcibly displaced people globally by the end of 2020, representing a record high.